-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact -- -------------------------------------- -- -- -- ------------------------------------ -- ----------- d.
-Would the project be located on expansive soil, as defined in Table 18-1- B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property?
-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Please see Secti on VII. b. for discussion of septic ta oject have soils incap inks or alternative v ot available for the dis vastewater disposa al systems where Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact for septic tanks of s served by an existing s or any other alternative alysis is required. - roject directly or indire site or unique geologic ue paleontological Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact existing resident establish regulations an ial units and does not not expected to adverse res. propose any excava tion or construction VIII.
-GREENHOUSE GAS EMISSIONS a.
+B of the Unif oject be located on exform Building Code (to life or property? • Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Please see Sectio n VII. b. for discussion. of septic tar pject have soils incapa nks or alternative w ot available for the dis astewater disposa al systems where Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact • served by an existing s any other alternative valysis is required. • - pject directly or indire te or unique geologic ue paleontological Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact The project will establish regulations and standards for the short-term rental of existing residential units and does not propose any excavation or construction and, as such, is not expected to adversely impact any paleontological resources or geologic features.
+GREENHOUSE G AS EMISSIONS a.
 Would the project generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact